 Thank you so much for your interest in our dairy goat herd.
 Bountiful Harvest Farm (the home of Harmody Alpines) is located in a farming community on the plains of northeastern Colorado.
 We purchased our first goats as a 4-H project for our oldest daughter in 1997.
-We have since grown to milking between 10-20 does and involving the whole family.
+We have since grown to milking between 10-20 does and involving the entire family.

 Concerning health, we maintain a strict CAE prevention program.
-(2012 results) Every kid is hand raised on heat-treated colostrum and pasteurized milk.
+(2023 results) Every kid is hand raised on heat-treated colostrum and bottle fed pasteurized milk.
 We test our entire herd every year.
-The entire herd is vaccinated regularly.
-We feed a high-quality alfalfa, a 15% protein grain mix, beet pulp, and free choice trace minerals.
+We are also in the process of being recognized as a TB free herd.
+We vaccinate the herd for tetanus and clostridium regularly.
+We feed a high-quality alfalfa, a 15% protein grain mix, and free choice trace minerals.

 In 2021 we attended 8 shows in 6 states with a total of 18 rings.
 We came home with 7 BIS, 7 BUIS, 8 BJDIS and finished 2 Alpines (Ziva and Stella).
 We were able to attend our 18th National Show—our 4th time in Louisville KY.
 Our Alpines placed well.
 We brought 8 Alpines and 7 placed in the top 12—with Zamara and Ziva being the stars at 2nd and 3rd!
 Our token Oberhasli, Marrakesh, was the 4th place dry yearling.
 We showed 3 Toggenburgs.
 Four year old, Maggie, capped our week by being named the 2021 Reserve National Champion Toggenburg!